-The Ed.D. in Educational Leadership at CSULA is built around four program goals.
+The Ed.D. in Educational Leadership at CSULA is built around four program values.

 Justice.
 Educational Leadership in the Service of Justice, Access and Social Change